Ontario Healthcare Funding Crisis — March 2026

 Note to Stakeholders

 This report proposes a provincial, government-funded virtual nursing program that enables experienced RNs to work from home as “virtual nurses.”
 Unlike ad-hoc hospital or agency-run initiatives, a centrally administered program would ensure equitable access to virtual nursing services across the province.
 It would standardize quality and integrate strong guardrails to complement bedside care.
 The goal is a formal blueprint for Provincial Ministries of Health and Professional Practice Divisions to consider.
+The sooner these frameworks are adopted, the less provinces will spend on agency premiums in the interim.

 A centralized approach promotes consistency, prevents competition between hospitals, and leverages economies of scale.